-The advantage of variable valve timing (VVT); is that all the factors traditionally associated with a given camshaft grind are no longer fixed.
+So, the advantage of (VVT) – variable valve timing, is that all the factors traditionally associated with; a given camshaft grind, are no longer fixed.

-Consequently, making it possible to change valve timing in response to; changing engine speeds and operating conditions.
+As a result, making it possible to change valve timing; in response to changing engine speeds and operating conditions.

-So, valve timing determines when the intake and exhaust valves open.
+So, valve timing determines when, the intake and exhaust valves open.
 Also, how long they remain open.
 And, when they close.
 Consequently, this is where, (VVT) – variable valve timing takes a front seat.

-As a result, variable valve timing (VVT) provides a way of getting around the limitations of fixed timing.
+As a result, (VVT) – variable valve timing, provides a way of getting around, the limitations of fixed timing.

 Consequently, this affects: